amina-liaquat/CV/README.md

   You can easily update or modify the LaTeX source code to fit your own profile.

 - **High-Quality PDF Output**
-  The compiled CV produces a crisp and print-ready PDF suitable for both digital and physical sharing.
+  The compiled CV produces a crisp and print-ready PDF suitable for both digital and physical sharings.